Most Popular Services

 Baltimore County officials will continue to monitor the spread of COVID-19 and determine the appropriate course of action to keep Baltimore County residents safe and minimize the spread of COVID-19.

 Face Covering Requirements

 Baltimore County individuals ages 5 and up are required to wear face coverings in any indoor business, service, organization or establishment that serves the general public.
 This includes, but is not limited to, retail establishments, recreational establishments and fitness centers, houses of worship and other locations open to the public.

-Under a Health Directive and Order (PDF) that takes effect Thursday, January 7, updated face covering requirements are in effect for food service establishments, fitness centers and recreational establishments.
+Under a Health Directive and Order (PDF) effective Monday, March 1, updated face covering requirements are in effect for food service establishments, fitness centers and recreational establishments.
+Plastic full-face shields by themselves are not adequate face coverings in many indoor locations.
 The order also specifies restrictions for hookah lounges and cigar lounges.

 The Interpretive Guidance (PDF) provides clarification regarding social gatherings as applied to indoor and outdoor recreation, including high school, youth, amateur, and/or recreation sports.

 School-Aged Childcare Subsidy Program

 The County is making a childcare subsidy available to low-income families who receive Supplemental Nutrition Assistance Program (SNAP) benefits to help cover the cost of care for school-aged children who are participating in remote learning.